 In 2015, doctors found a mass on Keith’s kidney and suspected it might be cancerous.
 After performing surgery to successfully remove the mass, it was determined that it was, indeed, cancer.

-Like many policyholders, Keith was a bit foggy on the benefit details of his existing policy.
-This is one of the most important reasons Platinum representatives visit current policyholders—to help remind them of their benefits.
+Like many policyholders, Keith was a bit foggy on the details of his existing policy.
+And, this visit was particularly timely.

-“I had previously taken the cancer, heart attack and stroke insurance, but didn’t remember much about it,” Keith said.
-“And the representative reminded me that if the mass ended up being cancerous, I should file a claim with the carrier.
+“I had previously taken out the supplemental policy, but didn’t remember much about it,” Keith said.
+“And the representative reminded me that if the mass ended up being cancerous, I should file a claim.
 Well, it did end up being cancerous.”

 And, he might have even put a little aside for that tuxedo.

 This is a solicitation of insurance and an agent may contact you.